 It goes without saying that you should treat this meeting as you would a face-to-face job interview.
 That means doing your homework on the company, preparing questions to ask each interviewer, and dressing for the occasion from head to toe.
 Don’t be that candidate who only dresses up from the waist up and then accidentally shows off their pajama bottoms at the end of the interview.

 Make the most of the extra time

-If your interview is rescheduled, take advantage of this delay.
+If your interview is rescheduled, take advantage of the delay.
 Practice your responses to the most common interview questions and brainstorm questions you want to ask each interviewer.
 Do some additional research to help you assess the employer’s company culture and make sure the company is a good fit for you.